1 - 6

 Whilst the original first six issues of Tomb of Dracula can be found fairly easily, the overall classic status of the series accounts for higher prices in comparison to other Bronze Age comic books.
 With the exception of the obviously more expensive first issue, #2-6 in a collectable (VFN/very fine) condition will usually command between $100 and $75 each (as per the Overstreet Price Guide), whilst copies intended for reading purposes only (in VG/very good to G/good condition) sell for between $50.00 and $20.00 (again as per the Overstreet Price Guide).

-Reading these comic books in collected form may therefore be the way to go, and Marvel first reprinted Tomb of Dracula #1-6 in 2004 in its Essentials series (Essential Tomb of Dracula volume 1, collecting issues #1-#25 as well as Werewolf By Night #15 and Giant-Size Chillers #1) but this has been out of print for quite some time.
-In 2008 that cheap black and white newsprint Essentials version was followed by the oversize hardcover and glossy colour Tomb of Dracula Omnibus volume 1, collecting issues #1-31 plus Werewolf By Night #15, Giant-Size Chillers #1 and Giant-Size Dracula #2-4 - also out of print for a long time, but a second printing was published in 2018 which is currently (2021) still available.
-Also out of print is a series of three trade paperback colour collections of Tomb of Dracula which Marvel launched in 2010 (Volume 1 featured issues #1-12).
+Marvel first reprinted Tomb of Dracula #1-6 in 2004 in its Essentials series (Essential Tomb of Dracula volume 1, collecting issues #1-#25 as well as Werewolf By Night #15 and Giant-Size Chillers #1) but this has been out of print for quite some time.
+In 2008 that cheap black and white newsprint Essentials version was followed by the oversize hardcover and glossy colour Tomb of Dracula Omnibus volume 1 (collecting issues #1-31 plus Werewolf By Night #15, Giant-Size Chillers #1 and Giant-Size Dracula #2-4), with a second printing published in 2018.
+A series of three trade paperback colour collections of Tomb of Dracula which Marvel launched in 2010 (Volume 1 featured issues #1-12) is now also out of print.

-The good news for Tomb of Dracula fans is that the series will finally see reprinting in the Marvel Masterworks format, with the first issue announced for October 2021 (just in time for Halloween); it will feature the first 11 issues of the series.
+The good news for Tomb of Dracula fans is that the series finally saw reprinting in the Marvel Masterworks format, with the first issue published in October 2021, featuring the first 11 issues of the series.

 And last but not least, digital issues of Tomb of Dracula #1-6 are of course available.